floci-az

 Latest Release Build Status Docker Pulls License: MIT

-Floci AZ is a free, open-source local Azure emulator for development, testing, and CI.
-It gives you Azure-compatible services on your machine without requiring a cloud account, auth token, or paid feature gates.
-Point your Azure SDK or CLI at http://localhost:4577 and keep your existing workflows.
+It gives you Azure-compatible services on your machine without requiring a cloud account, an auth token, or paid feature gates.
+Point your Azure SDK, CLI, or Terraform at http://localhost:4577 and keep your existing workflows.

-Feature floci-az Azurite Functions Core Tools
+Feature Floci AZ Azurite Functions Core Tools

 Blob Storage